Astrophysics (Index)About

 (interval when the universe's hydrogen atoms were neutral)

-In cosmology, the dark age is the time between recombination (when ions and electrons formed neutral hydrogen atoms, around 380,000 years after the Big Bang or a redshift of 1090) and the formation of stars and galaxies (around redshift 20, producing light), a point in time sometimes called the cosmic dawn.
-During the dark ages, atoms were neutral and space was transparent but without stars, all was relatively dark.
-The cosmic dawn was essentially the beginning of the epoch of reionization, the latter when ionizing radiation from stars again ionized hydrogen atoms in large numbers, 150 million years after the Big Bang, the ionization occurring from redshift 20 to redshift 6.
+In cosmology, the dark age is the time between recombination and the formation of stars and galaxies (producing light), the latter point-in-time sometimes called the cosmic dawn.
+During this dark age, atoms were neutral and space was transparent but there were no stars and all was relatively dark.
+Recombination (which initiated the dark age) was when ions and electrons formed neutral hydrogen atoms, some 380,000 years after the Big Bang, at a redshift of about 1090.
+The cosmic dawn (which ended it) was essentially the beginning of the epoch of reionization (EOR), roughly 150 million years after the Big Bang: ionizing radiation from stars again ionized hydrogen atoms in large numbers, this ionization occurring from redshift 20 to redshift 6.

 (Big Bang,cosmology,hydrogen,ionization,early universe,recombination,EOR)